Part III of the ESOP Series addresses the common questions that employees have on ESOPs.

-7. What happens to the ESOPs if I were to resign?
+7. What happens to the ESOPs in case of a resignation?

-Generally, in the case of a resignation, all the unvested options vest immediately.
-The employee is provided a time window during which he/she can exercise the ESOPs.
+Vested options up until the time of separation can be exercised within a prescribed time window set by the company and shares can be bought.
 The options lapse if the employee does not exercise them in that time period.

 Here, it would be important to note that any lateral movement of employees within group companies is not considered as resignation.
 The employee continues to enjoy the benefits of the stock option plan.

-8. What are the rights in the unfortunate event of my death or incapacitation?
+8. What are the rights in the unfortunate event of death or incapacitation?

 In the case of termination of employment by reason of death or incapacitation, the unvested ESOPs vest immediately.
 The legal heirs are entitled to exercise the vested options and the accelerated unvested options.

-9. How is income from ESOPs taxed for the employee?
+9. How is income from ESOPs taxed for the employees?

 Income from ESOPs is taxable in two stages as follows: